 Download Uber or Bolt app on your phone

 Krakow is an immensely walkable and cycle-able city.
-If you stay at the city center, you can walk to all major sights worth seeing.
-For any other faraway place, you might want to visit, consider using Uber or Bolt.
-Both are very affordable and easily available.
+If you stay at the city center, you can walk to all major sights.
+For any place father away, consider using Uber or Bolt.
+Both are affordable and easily available.

-If you prefer public transport anyway, get a multi-day pass
+If you prefer public transport, get a multi-day pass

-This is available in most biller machines at bus stops.
+This is available in most ticket machines at bus stops.
 Click on ‘other tickets> 24 hours>’ and select your option.
 A 72-hour pass, for instance, costs 48 zł.
-You can get 24-hours, 48-hours and 7 days transport pass as well.
+You get 24-hours, 48-hours and 7 days transport pass options.

 If you want to use public transport, be sure to download Jakdojade on your phone.
 Google maps made me go round and round while Jakdojade was accurate and optimal.

-The card has various versions but the one that appeared most useful cost 120 zł for 2 days, and 144 zł for 3 days and covered all transport as well as museum entry (as per the list)
+The Krakow Card card has various versions but the one that appeared most useful to me cost 120 zł for 2 days and 144 zł for 3 days and covered transport cost as well as entry to most local museums.

 - Dzień dobry (pronounced gin-dobra): Good morning.
-Dobra can be used for ‘good’ or ‘okay’ too
+Dobra can be used to say ‘good’ or ‘okay’ too

 - Dziękuję (pronounced gin-koo-yea): Thank you